 - DeLallo Roasted Red Peppers

-Another helpful hint is to use a small food processor, small blender cup, or an immersion blender to get the best results.
+- First, I suggest using a small food processor, a small blender cup, or an immersion blender to get the best results.
 I love my mini Cuisinart food processor for sauces and doing smaller jobs like my Vegan Parmesan Cheese.

-Heat it if you desire, or eat it cold; Romesco sauce tastes great hot or cold.
+- Heat it if you desire, or eat it cold; It tastes great hot or cold.
 And it takes under 10 minutes to make.

 - Use as a pasta sauce.